darktable-org/dtdocs/content/overview/user-interface/screen-layout.md

 author: "people"
 ---

-The layout of all darktable views is similar and consists of a center area with panels at the edges:
+The layout of all Ansel views is similar and consists of a center area with panels at the edges:

 ![screen-layout](./screen-layout/screen-layout.png#w100)